The Selection ~ Kiera Cass

 Book Talk It!

 Grab my book talk slideshow!
 It includes everything you need to captivate your students.
-I use these book talks in my classroom every week, and they are the #1 way I engage my students in reading!TheSelectionCoverPage2Check us out on Instagram! #rileyreadsya
+I use these book talks in my classroom every week, and they are the #1 way I engage my students in reading!Check us out on Instagram! #rileyreadsya